Fast Fat Burning Exercises – Burn More Fat In Less Time

 Especially in the 2nd round where it really gets tough.
 You will build yourself up to the point where you can do this workout with a breeze.

-When that happens it probably best that you choose a different set of exercises to keep your body guessing so you do not plateau.
+When that happens it probably best that you choose a different set of exercises to keep your body on an edge so you do not plateau.
 Better yet do a completely different HIIT workout.
 Push yourself to a 10-15 minute HIIT!

 Pros & Cons of HIIT